Nevada Fly Fishing 4 min read

 Carson River – East Fork

-Originating in the Sierra Nevadas in California, the East Carson River flows from the state border, wending its way 21 miles before joining the west fork.
+Originating in the Sierra Nevadas in California, the East Carson River flows from the state border, wending its way 21 miles before joining the Carson River West Fork.
 You’ll find rainbows and browns in this stocked, put-and-take waterway, with the best locations being Ruhenstroth Dam and Centerville Bridge in Gardnerville.

 This urban fishery is a great place to take your children fishing.
 Public access is available at Ruhenstroth Dam, as well as at the bridge.
 There is a daily limit of five trout.